Kaleyra (NYSEAMERICAN:KLR) Releases Q2 2021 Earnings Guidance

-A number of analysts have recently commented on KLR shares.
-Maxim Group initiated coverage on shares of Kaleyra in a research note on Friday, February 5th.
-They issued a buy rating and a $22.00 price target for the company.
-Zacks Investment Research cut shares of Kaleyra from a hold rating to a sell rating in a report on Wednesday, May 5th.
-One investment analyst has rated the stock with a sell rating and five have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and an average target price of $16.00.
+Several brokerages have issued reports on KLR.
+Zacks Investment Research lowered Kaleyra from a hold rating to a sell rating in a report on Wednesday, May 5th.
+Maxim Group initiated coverage on Kaleyra in a research note on Friday, February 5th.
+They issued a buy rating and a $22.00 price objective for the company.
+One investment analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
+The company currently has an average rating of Buy and an average price target of $16.00.

 Kaleyra Company Profile